I love the combination of the rugged shell casing (which has been fired) with the sparkly quartz. Want one?

 |Rock Crystal Rough Point Stick Beads from Etsy|

 The handgun casings were ready to use, but the rifle casings needed to be sawed off.
 A pipe cutter worked really well but if you don't have one, a jeweller's saw or a plain old saw will work.
-If using a saw, wrap a piece of paper towel around the casing so your vice grips, etc., don't mar the surface.
+If using a saw, wrap a piece of paper towel around the casing so your vice grips, etc., don't mar the surface (see third photo).

 One thing to note: although more uniform, the pipe cutter slightly curves the end of the casing inward.

-Next, I strung about five inches of the wire through the bead.
+I grabbed one of my crystal spike points and strung about five inches of the wire through the bead.
 I worked with one end, wrapping the wire tightly against itself.

 Then I threaded the end of the wire up through the drilled hole.